Hey, lovely! Today, I’ve got a very special Christmas blog for you.

 We’re talking about five things you can do to make sure that your money blocks aren’t triggered (too much) over the holiday period.

 It’s the time of the year that can be very stressful for some people, but it doesn’t have to be because we are Lucky Bees!

 I’ve got some really great tips for you today.

 Now, the first thing I want to acknowledge is that the holiday time can be really exciting for some people and for others it can be really stressful and even sad.
 Don’t beat yourself up over it, either way.
+Especially this year.

 It can be a triggering experience to spend time with your family and loved ones over Christmas.
 Particularly if you’ve been spending a lot of time working on your personal development and money blocks.
 You still might be quite vulnerable to other people’s energies.